Comes with the Fall (album)

 Comes with the Fall is the debut studio album by American rock band Comes with the Fall.
 It is the only album they recorded as a quartet with second guitarist Nico Constantine, who was also a member back when the band was known as Madfly.
-The album was recorded in Atlanta, Georgia, before the group relocated to Los Angeles, California, and released through William DuVall's DVL Records.
+The album was recorded in Atlanta, before the group relocated to Los Angeles, and released through William DuVall's DVL Records.